 Communicable Illnesses: The College will follow the reporting procedures of the applicable regulatory agency(ies) in the event that a reportable communicable illness is present at any of the College sites.

-Employees are required to report injuries and/or illnesses, no matter how minor, to the Human Resources Office immediately, but no later than forty-eight (48) hours after the incident via an Incident Report Form (all student-related Incident Report Forms are copied to the Dean of Student Services).
-In most instances, employees should contact the Human Resources Office before seeking medical assistance.
+Employees are required to report injuries and/or illnesses, no matter how minor, via the incident report immediately, but no later than forty-eight (48) hours after the incident via an Incident Report Form.
+Any employee witnessing an incident involving a student should also use the incident report form to document the occurrence.
+When possible, employees should contact the Human Resources Office before seeking medical assistance.

 The Human Resources Office completes a First Report of Injury and submits to workers compensation insurance (if applicable).